 The Herbst Program of Humanities enriches and broadens the technical education offered in the College of Engineering and Applied Science through discussion-based classes and seminars on the great works in literature, art, history, and political and social thought.
 As a program of applied humanities, Herbst encourages students to engage in immediately relevant and significant conversations about our world.

 The Herbst Program offers several different courses for students in their first or second year.
-HUEN 1010 Introduction to the Humanities satisfies the college writing requirement and explores such diverse forms of humanistic expression as short novels, poems, visual art, music, drama, and philosophy.
+HUEN 1010 Introduction to the Humanities satisfies the college writing requirement (for fall 2011 students) and explores such diverse forms of humanistic expression as short novels, poems, visual art, music, drama, and philosophy.
 In HUEN 2020 The Meaning of Information Technology, students consider the impacts and ethics of emerging communication technologies.
 HUEN 2100, 2120, and 2130 span invention and discovery from the Stone Age through the 20th century.
 HUEN 2210 Engineering Science and Society explores the ethics and social implications of engineering work.
 A variety of HUEN 2843 and 3843 Special Topics classes are offered each semester, on such issues as Leonardo da Vinci, The Journey in Literature and Film, and Leadership in Literature.
 The Herbst Program also offers summer term, study abroad, and Maymester courses.

 The Herbst Program was initially funded by an endowment established by Clarence Herbst in 1989, and is sustained by the generous support of a variety of donors, including Linda Vitti Herbst, and by the College of Engineering and Applied Science.
 See engineering.colorado.edu/herbst.